contribly/contribly-reference-android/README.md

 ## Building

-The project is layed out in Android Studio foramt.
+The project is layed out in Android Studio format.
 It should import correctly into a copy of Android Studio which has Android SDK 23 or higher installed.

 ###Generate the client using Swagger codegen